indrayam/wasm-hackathon/README.md

 - There’s no single “primary” language as it is the case with Java or dotNet
 - No specialisation: as WebAssembly isn’t a platform, it can be used for anything

-## JavaScript is NOT a good "assembly" code candidate for the Web
+## JavaScript is NOT a good "assembly" for the Web

 #### Traditional Compiler (`gcc`)